 The court took into account- public law, violation of fundamental rights, sovereign immunity and the other clauses to grant compensation to the petitioner.
 The author goes on to explain to us the genesis of the D. K Basu guidelines wherein the then Lawyer ( later appointed a judge ) and executive chairman of Legal aid services West Bengal had written a letter to the Chief Justice of India regarding the mounting custodial deaths, assault poisoning the system of administration.

-The CJI took the letter as a writ petition and enlisted 11 guidelines known as the D.K Basu guidelines for custodial deaths while served as relied on cases like Shyama Devi v.
+The CJI took the letter as a writ petition and enlisted 11 guidelines known as the D.K Basu guidelines for custodial deaths while serving as relied on cases like Shyama Devi v.
 National Capital Territory of Delhi.
 The author goes on to explain the subsequent developments in the granting of compensation to the family of custodial death.

 8. Supreme Court Advocate on Record Association v.
 Union of India (1993)

 The third judge’s case originated because of the questions raised on the nominees for the vacancies in the Supreme Court.
 However, the decisions in the judge’s case have been criticized as being ‘counter-majoritarian’ and anti-democratic.
-Talks had started off setting up Commissions solely focusing on the appointment of the judges.
+Talks had started off by setting up Commissions, solely focusing on the appointment of the judges.

 9. Vishaka v.
 State of Rajasthan (1997)

-This case as the author mentions is contextual to the protection of women from sexual offences at the workplace has relied much on the international treaties for arriving at an authoritative definition of the word ‘sexual harassment’.
-Vishaka is an NGO working that filed a PIL in the Supreme Court after the Bhanwari Devi incident seeking directions on how to prevent sexual harassment of women at the workplace.
+This case as the author mentions is contextual to the protection of women from sexual offences at the workplace and has relied much on the international treaties for arriving at an authoritative definition of the word ‘sexual harassment’.
+Vishaka is an NGO working that filed a PIL in the Supreme Court after the Bhanwari Devi incident seeking directions on how to prevent sexual harassment of women in the workplace.